Murder of Kaylee Sawyer: Crime spree

-Legal Proceedings
+Legal proceedings

 In January 2018, after pleading guilty to the murder of Kaylee Sawyer, Lara was sentenced to life in prison.

 In April 2019, Lara received his second life sentence for kidnapping and carjacking after pleading guilty to the charges.

 In July 2020, Central Oregon Community College agreed to pay $2 million to Kaylee Sawyer's family.
-Three years earlier, the family had filed a federal lawsuit against COCC arguing that the college failed to do an adequate background check on Lara and that they allowed their campus safety vehicles to closely resemble police patrol cars.
-Their reasoning was that Sawyer accepted a ride from Lara because she believed he was a police officer she could trust, which contributed to her death.
+Three years earlier, the family had filed a federal lawsuit against COCC arguing that the college had provided its security officers with similar vehicles, equipment, and uniforms to police officers while failing to conduct a sufficient background check on Lara.
+They argued that Sawyer had agreed to get into Lara's car because she had mistaken him for a police officer, which contributed to her death.

 Kaylee's Law

 On May 25, 2019, Oregon Governor Kate Brown signed into law Senate Bill 576, known as "Kaylee’s Law."
-Under the law, campus security vehicles, uniforms and equipment cannot appear to be those of law enforcement.
-The vehicles cannot have roof-top lights or a push bumper in front.
-Vehicles cannot have a divider, known as a "cage," between the front and back seats.
-They must have GPS, an interior video camera or dispatch system that is recorded.
+The law bans campus security from using equipment and uniforms similar to those used by law enforcement.
+It also requires campus security vehicles to include cameras, monitored dispatch systems, or GPS tracking.